matteo-pacini/InstaP4tch0/README.md

 - Localised in: 🇬🇧, 🇮🇹.
 - Hide sponsored content.
 - Double tap guard when liking a photo, pages or a video.
-- Long press on a photo to download it.
+- Long press on a photo/video to download it.

 # Coming Soon

-- Long press on a video to download it.
 - Long press on pages to download all the media.

-# Not working
+# Not working (and probably will never work)

 - Push notifications
 - CloudKit related functionality